The Best Of Granville Island, A Complete Guide

 - Location: 1689 Johnston Street | Open: Daily 9 am to 6 pm

-Venues you can’t miss at the market are Lee Donuts (there’s always a queue btw), Granville Island Tea Co, The Bread Affair, and Benton Brothers Fine Cheese.
-Or, maybe you’ll discover your favorites.
+Must-visits include Lee Donuts (expect a line), Granville Island Tea Co., The Bread Affair, and Benton Brothers Fine Cheese, or find your own favorites.

 Smile At The Giants